Policies & Services

 - Please set your cell phone to mute or vibrate and take any calls to the lobby so as not to disturb other researchers.

-The Swenson Center welcomes and encourages the use of our material by Augustana College classes and students.
+The Swenson Center welcomes and encourages the use of our material by Augustana College classes and students, as well as those from other institutions.
 Working with our materials gives students a unique experience using original primary source documents and gives them a taste of the college's Swedish roots.
 The Swenson Center has conducted instruction sessions for a range of classes, including First Year Inquiry, Scandinavian Studies, History, Geography, and more.
 Both introductory and in-depth instruction can be designed, and include hands-on use of the materials.

 Yes, many of our resources are in the Swedish language.
 However, many of our recent records are in English.
 About 41% of our library materials are in English and 77% of our archival collections are at least partially in English.

-If you are interested in scheduling a class session or designing an assignment using Swenson Center materials, please contact the archivist/librarian.
+If you are interested in scheduling a class session or designing an assignment using Swenson Center materials, please contact Archivist/Librarian Lisa Huntsha.

 Photocopying and scanning requests must be evaluated by staff to determine the suitability of materials for reproduction.
 Turn-around time on reproduction orders will depend on the number of reproductions requested and the availability of staff time.